Step by step, here’s how it works:

 If you and/or your team are pursuing the Choose Your Charity fundraising milestone, you can submit up to two charities to support.
 You’ll declare the charity(s) in your dashboard, along with their Tax ID Number and website address.

-Carolina Cups will review all of the declared charities and if they have any concerns about a particular entity, they will contact you (or the team captain) to resolve.
-In the unlikely situation that Carolina Cups does not believe the charity qualifies, all parties will know this well in advance, giving you plenty of time to select another charity.
+Pledge the Pink Foundation will review all of the declared charities and if they have any concerns about a particular entity, they will contact you (or the team captain) to resolve.
+In the unlikely situation that the Pledge the Pink Foundation does not believe the charity qualifies, all parties will know this well in advance, giving you plenty of time to select another charity.

 It can be either.
 But the individual supersedes the team.
 Here are three scenarios:

-- If Mary raises 2k and her team’s total is 7k, then the team captain will tell us where all 7k should go (minus the 25% that goes to Carolina Cups).
+- If Mary raises 2k and her team’s total is 7k, then the team captain will tell us where all 7k should go (minus the 25% that goes to Pledge the Pink Foundation).

 - If Mary isn’t on a team but she raises 4k, then she can either join a team before the Sept 30 deadline to help a team hit the 5k mark (the team captain will determine where funds go) or she can not worry about all that and just feel really good about the fact that she kicked but and all her money is going to help people.
 And that she’s won a bunch of cool prizes, including free registration for 2020!

 Up to two